What Happens to Your Body When You Eat a Bag of Potato Chips

 But have you ever stopped and wondered exactly what happens to your body when you eat potato chips?
 Especially if you happen to eat a bag every day?

 Well, sit back and relax—preferably without a bag of chips—as we divulge the hidden truths of what goes on in your body whenever you eat a bag of potato chips.
+(Instead of stocking up on chips, why not try out any of these 21 Best Healthy Cooking Hacks of All Time?)

 You can gain weight.